-Memory plays a critical role in hardware, enabling storing and retrieving data and instructions.
+Memory plays a critical role in hardware, enabling the storage and retrieval of data and instructions.
 From small embedded devices to powerful servers, memory is essential for program execution, multitasking, system performance, and data integrity.
 Its capacity, speed, and reliability significantly impact computing systems’ functionality and efficiency.
 This article will explore the importance of memory in hardware and why it is a crucial component in any computing system.

 What is flash memory?

-Flash memory is a non-volatile computer storage medium that can retain data even when the power is turned off.
-Flash memory is high-speed, electrically programmable memory that erases data in units called blocks and rewrites data at the byte level.
+Flash memory is a nonvolatile computer storage medium that can retain data even when the power is turned off.
+It is a high-speed, electrically programmable memory that erases data in units called blocks and rewrites data at the byte level.
 It is commonly used in electronic devices such as USB drives, solid-state drives (SSDs), memory cards, and smartphones.

 Flash memory represents a rewritable storage chip based on electrically erasable programmable read-only memory (EEPROM).